Punktum-dk/epp-service-specification/README.md

 <a id="dkhmusertype"></a>
 ### `dkhm:userType`

-The `userType` extension is used to categorize a contact type, since the requirements for data differs between the different usertypes, we need to be able to differenciate between: company, individual, public organisation and association.
+The `userType` extension is used to categorize a contact type, since the requirements for data differs between the different usertypes, we need to be able to differentiate between: company, individual, public organisation and association.
 More information is available under the [create contact](#create-contact) command.

 Related extensions are `dkhm:EAN`, `dkhm:CVR` and `dkhm:pnumber`.